Trade-off between diagonal and off-diagonal elements in the eigenstate thermalization hypothesis: Numerical Verification of ETH

-For two microcanonical ensembles, this average is just the “(off-)diagonal” probabilistic typicality (\ref{CLQV}-\ref{CLQVOFF}).
-In order to examine whether for all states in the energy shell, the diagonal elements $V_\text{dg}^{i}$ is exponentially small, we calculated
+For two microcanonical ensembles, this average corresponds to the “(off-)diagonal” probabilistic typicality given in \cref{CLQVOFF} and \cref{CLQV}.
+To determine whether the diagonal elements $V_\text{dg}^{i}$ are exponentially small for all states in the energy shell, we calculate